thomaslynge/krita-plugins/README.md

 ## AnimLayers ##

 ### Install ###
 You install the plugin by placing the animlayers folder and animlayers.desktop file in your pykrita folder.
 You can find the pykrita folder in the menu by going to *Settings -> Manage Resources...* and press the *Open Resources Folder* button.
+In the actions folder you should copy animlayers.action to your krita actions folder.

 ### Instruction ###